Hybrid Polynomial Zonotopes: A Set Representation for Reachability Analysis in Hybrid Nonaffine Systems: Introduction

-To address these limitations, we propose a novel representation structure called \textbf{Hybrid Polynomial Zonotopes (HPZ)}.
-Under the assumption that discrete logic is known, inspired by hybrid zonotopes\cite{bird2023hybrid}, we propose the HPZ method to precisely describe system states for piecewise non-affine systems.
-HPZ combines the mode-dependent generator structure of hybrid zonotopes with the algebraic expressiveness of polynomial zonotopes.
-By attaching polynomial exponents to each hybrid generator, HPZ compactly encodes non-convex reachable states across modes, thereby capturing high-order state-input couplings without requiring vertex enumeration.
 To address these limitations, we propose a novel representation structure called \emph{Hybrid Polynomial Zonotopes (HPZ)}.
-Under the assumption that discrete logic is known, inspired by hybrid zonotopes~\cite{bird2023hybrid}, we propose the HPZ method to precisely describe system states for piecewise nonaffine systems.
+Under the assumption that discrete logic is known, inspired by hybrid zonotope and its related applications~\cite{bird2023hybrid,koeln2024zonolab, siefert2025reachability}, we propose the HPZ method to precisely describe system states for piecewise nonaffine systems.
 HPZ combines the mode-dependent generator structure of hybrid zonotopes with the algebraic expressiveness of polynomial zonotopes.
 By attaching polynomial exponents to each hybrid generator, HPZ compactly encodes non-convex reachable states across modes, thereby capturing high-order state-input couplings without requiring vertex enumeration.

 Our approach provides a unified modeling framework and analysis tool capable of precisely describing system behavior and addressing reachability analysis challenges for hybrid nonlinear systems.
 By employing HPZ, we enable more accurate reachability analysis for a broader class of hybrid systems where the dynamics within each discrete state can be nonaffine nonlinear—representing a significant advancement over traditional methods.